Scroll to content

 Rise: Mental Health Support

 The RISE team works with young people in schools across Newcastle and Gateshead to help support their emotional and mental wellbeing.
 School is full of positive and negative experiences.
 School life can be especially difficult when people experience added pressures, whether school related or in their personal life.
 All young people from across Newcastle and Gateshead are eligible for help and support from the RISE team.
-The website includes a list of links to online resources, including mental health support and advice to support parents, carers and children cope during the COVID-19 pandemic.
+The website includes a list of links to online resources, including mental health support and advice to support parents, carers and children.

 Resources for children